-Figure 3, below, based on data in Table 1 and Figure 2, illustrates the 2000 GUP distribution of academic/academic support square footage throughout the 10 development districts, and the academic/ academic support square footage authorized by building permits or approved by the Zoning Administrator during the current reporting period.
+Figure 3, below, based on data in Table 1 and Figure 2, illustrates the 2000 GUP distribution of academic/academic support square footage throughout the 10 development districts, and the academic/ academic support square footage authorized by building permits or received approval by the ASA committee during the current reporting period.
 Anticipated projects or projects in the approval process for Annual Report 19 reporting period are noted in Section V, Table 6.